 It is possible to have too much vitamin D from supplements, but not from sunshine.
 Too much sunshine, however, predisposes people to skin cancer.

-Postmenopausal women who took supplements providing 1,000 milligrams a day of calcium and 400 IU a day of vitamin D have been found to have a 17 percent higher chance of kidney stones over 7 years, compared with women who did not take the supplements.
+Postmenopausal women who took supplements providing 1,000 milligrams a day of calcium and 400 IU a day of vitamin D have been found to have a

 The FNB recommends a maximum daily level of 4,000 IU for adults aged 19 years and older.
 A doctor can check the vitamin D levels in a person’s blood, and they may prescribe higher doses.